 Postdoctoral Fellowship in Environmental Health Biostatistics

-The specific area of methodological development or applied analysis may be based in part on the trainee’s interests, and may be motivated by ongoing EH research at UR, such as studies of the effects of exposure to air pollution, metals, endocrine disruptors, pesticides, shale gas (fracking) or stress on pregnancy outcomes, reproduction, immune function, neurodevelopmental disorders, cognitive outcomes, or gene expression pathways.
-The appointee will also receive further training in biostatistics and toxicology, and be involved in collaborative work with EH researchers.
+The specific area of the appointee’s methodology development or analysis may be based on the trainee’s interests and may be motivated by ongoing EH research at UR, such as studies of the effects of exposure to air pollution, metals, endocrine disruptors, pesticides, shale gas (fracking) or stress on pregnancy outcomes, reproduction, immune function, neurodevelopmental disorders, cognitive outcomes, or on gene expression pathways.
+The appointee will also receive further training in biostatistics and toxicology.
 Interested trainees will have the opportunity to gain experience in community engaged research related to understanding and addressing environmental health problems.

 A cover letter describing research experience, a current CV, graduate transcript (can be unofficial) and contact information for three references should be sent to Sally_Thurston@urmc.rochester.edu (please reference “NIEHS postdoctoral position” in the subject).

 The University of Rochester is committed to fostering, cultivating and preserving a culture of equity and inclusion.
 The University believes that a diverse workforce and inclusive workplace culture enhances the performance of our organization and our ability to fulfill our important missions.
-The University is committed to fostering and supporting a workplace culture inclusive of people regardless of their race, ethnicity, national origin, gender, sexual orientation, socio-economic status, marital status, age, physical abilities, political affiliation, religious beliefs or any other non-merit fact, so that all employees feel included, equal valued and supported.
+The University of Rochester is an equal opportunity employer and is committed to providing employment opportunities to all qualified applicants without regard to race, sex, age, color, national origin, ethnicity, creed, religion, disability, sexual orientation, gender, gender identify, marital status, pregnancy or veteran status.
+The University is committed to fostering and supporting an inclusive workplace culture where all employees feel included, equal valued and supported.